py5coding/py5book/reference/py5graphics_specular.md

 Sets the specular color of the materials used for shapes drawn to the Py5Graphics drawing surface, which sets the color of highlights.
 Specular refers to light which bounces off a surface in a preferred direction (rather than bouncing in all directions like a diffuse light).
 Use in combination with [](py5graphics_emissive), [](py5graphics_ambient), and [](py5graphics_shininess) to set the material properties of shapes.

+This method has additional color functionality that is not reflected in the method's signatures.
+For example, you can pass the name of a color (e.g. "green", "mediumpurple", etc).
+Look at the online ["All About Colors"](/integrations/colors) Python Ecosystem Integration tutorial for more information.

 This method is the same as [](sketch_specular) but linked to a `Py5Graphics` object.
 To see example code for how it can be used, see [](sketch_specular).

 Underlying Processing method: PGraphics.specular